-Triple C produces a weekly, market newsletter – The Capital Edge Weekly.
+Triple C produces a weekly, market newsletter – The Capitalist Weekly.
 These newsletters are widely distributed and encompass both a technical and fundamental view of the markets.

 With Santa coming closer, he could bring some joy to these volatile markets.
 The month of October will see lots of quarterly updates and there are a few that are worth looking at!